filip2cz/ssh-buttons/README.md

 GUI app (GUI in the future) which allows you tu run commands over ssh just with buttons.

 ## Configuration files
 They are two config files.

+> [!IMPORTANT]
-If you are using older version, below are config examples for older versions
+> If you are using older version, below are config examples for older versions

 ### config.json
 In config.json, you can set hostname and username for ssh connection.